raspberrypi/documentation/hardware/computemodule/cmio-display.md

 For the display to work with the Compute Module, the firmware needs to be from October 23rd 2015 or later (use `vcgencmd version` to check).
 For the display to work with the Compute Module 3, the firmware needs to be from October 2016 or later.

+*Important Note:* The Raspberry Pi Zero camera cable cannot be used as an alternative to the display adapter as it's wiring is different.

 ## Quickstart - Display Only

 1. Connect the display to the DISP1 port on the Compute Module IO board through the 22W to 15W display adaptor.